Warm Squash and Oatmeal for Chickens in Cold Weather

 by Rachel Hurd Anger

-1. Cooked Winter Squash
+Cooked Winter Squash

 Subscribe now

-2. Warm Oatmeal
+Warm Oatmeal for Chickens

-What I love about feeding warm oatmeal to my flock, especially on the coldest mornings, is that it’s cheap, it’s hydrating and I can mix in kitchen scraps to make it a little more exciting for the foragers.
+What I love about feeding warm oatmeal for chickens to my flock, especially on the coldest mornings, is that it’s cheap, it’s hydrating and I can mix in kitchen scraps to make it a little more exciting for the foragers.

 I don’t bother cooking the oatmeal because then I have to wait for it to cool.
-Instead, I put about 1 cup of old-fashioned oats into a glass bowl, then simply add hot water from the tap.
+Instead, I put about one cup of old-fashioned oats into a glass bowl, then simply add hot water from the tap.
 I let the oats soak for a few minutes and sometimes add a little more water.

 Leave a Reply